rpcpool/yellowstone-jet/README.md

 - Efficient transaction sending implementing the Solana TPU client in proxy format
 - Detailed configuration of all QUIC related parameters
-- Solana JSONRPC support via sendTransaction
+- Solana JSONRPC support, with an rpc server that supports sendTransaction
 - Simulation and transaction sanitization support
 - Prometheus metrics
 - Dynamic key loading via getIdentity/setIdentity
+- Support for blocklists to block forwarding to specific leaders
 - Support for connecting to Triton's Cascade delivery network

 ## Building